OasisDigital/atlassian-tooling/libs/atlassian-connect-nx-plugin/README.md

 `npx nx generate @oasisdigital/atlassian-connect-nx-plugin:app`

 Once you have generated your application you will need to fill out our Atlassian environment configuration.
-You can do this by copying the `.env.atlassian-connect.template` that was genereated in your Angular application and renaming it to `.env.atlassian-connect`.
+You can do this by copying the `.env.atlassian-connect.template` that was generated in your Angular application and renaming it to `.env.atlassian-connect`.
 Make sure to fill out the env variables in this file to match your Atlassian configuration!

 ## Serving Your Application